 U.S. citizens returning from Canada, Mexico, the Caribbean or Bermuda, by land or sea, are required to present a U.S. Passport, U.S. Passport Card or an Enhanced Driver's License (EDL).
 An EDL can NOT be used for international flights.
 For up-to-date travel document requirements see U.S. Customs and Border Protection.

-A temporary EDL will NOT be accepted for border crossing, so please plan accordingly.
+A temporary EDL will NOT be accepted for border crossing, plan accordingly.
 If you have not received your new license within 20 days please contact us.